ChristoforosMourouzidis/BMI-calculator/README.md

 # BMI-calculator
-A simple program that konverts from kgs to lbs and from lbs to kgs
+A simple program that calculates your bmi